neerajus/k8shc/README.md

 Usage:

+Instructions : Download or Clone this repository and grant execute permission to script k8shc using "chmod +x k8shc"

+Usage:

 $  ./k8shc --help
 CLI tool to get healthcheck of a Kubernetes cluster and applications running on it
 Usage: k8shc [--cluster|app|help]